 What I learned

-Creating a storyboard lets you work out the kinks in your project before you start, which saved us valuable time.
+Creating a storyboard helped us work out the kinks in our project before we started, which saved us valuable time.
 It also helped us craft a better, tighter story.